 Who Needs High Loft Drivers

-A beginning golfer will typically display a slower swinging speed that averages around 80 mph.
-Since the clubhead speed is slower than most golfers, the ball will not travel as far.
-To increase distance, a golfer needs a higher loft on their driver’s clubhead.
+A beginning golfer will typically display a slower swinging speed of around 80 mph.
+The ball will not travel as far since the clubhead speed is slower than most golfers.
+A golfer needs a higher loft on their driver’s clubhead to increase distance.

 For golfers that find their handicap hovering around 18 or more, a driving wood with a lower center of gravity can help improve the attack angle of the club and allow the player to hit the ball with lesser spin loft and more carry.

 Since senior golfers need to maintain their club speed and increase their launch to successfully hit long drives, a high loft driver can increase the launch angle off the clubface.
-With enhanced trajectory, a senior player can maximize their impact on the golf ball resulting in increased yardage.
+A senior player can maximize their impact on the golf ball with enhanced trajectory, resulting in increased yardage.

 Another aspect of a high loft driver for senior golfers that can help increase success is finding the right shaft flex for the club to match clubhead speed.